jaison080/iedc-blog/content/post/business-school-abroad.md

 ---

 Harinarayanan Shaji is a Model Engineering College graduate of the 2021 batch and is currently studying in EDHEC Business School in Lille, France.
-He spent 4 years studying engineering, wondering whether he was really learning anything and whether at the end of it he ever really did learn anything.
+He spent 4 years ~~studying engineering~~, wondering whether he was really learning anything and whether at the end of it he ever really did learn anything.

-“Switching to Business isn’t really that radical a change”<br>
+>#### “Switching to Business isn’t really that radical a change”

 Nothing you learn will be wasted.
 Even if there aren’t many correlations between Business and Engineering, you may still use the things you learnt during Engineering while learning and doing Business.
 Studying Engineering is not an investment you’re losing when you take up a Masters in Business but a valuable asset you can use in almost everything.